nidkil/vuetify-with-storybook/README.md

 ## Important

-The following points are key to getting Storybook to work correctly with Vuetify:
+The following two points are key to getting Storybook to work correctly with Vuetify:

 1) The Vuetify components must be imported individually from 'vuetify/lib' and added as components to `Vue.use` when initializing Vuetify, see the [Vuetify documentation](https://vuetifyjs.com/en/framework/a-la-carte#importing-components) for more information.
-If a story isn't displaying correctly in Storybook that does work when running normally, always check that all Vuetify components it uses are imported!
+This is done in the `./src/plugins/vuetify.js` plugin file.
+If a story isn't displaying correctly in Storybook and it does work correctly when running normally, always check that all Vuetify components it uses are imported!

+  > **IMPORTANT** Storybook does not work with `vuetify-loader`, at least I did not get it to work.

 2) The font must be imported using the `preview-head.html` file.

 [Go to Table of Contents](#toc)